TheAxeC/cardinal/README.md

 Cardinal is an extension from ThunderdogScript.
 It uses [Wren][wren] as the base VM and adds a couple extra features.
 This was done to learn more about how programming languages are made.
 New aspects include a early version of a debugger and an embedding API.
-It would have been better to have made a fork and work on that.

 It is a scripting language designed around the concept of being completely dynamic.
 The language natively supports manual memory management.
 This can be disable if not required.